apache/unomi/README.md

    http://localhost:8181/index.html
 ```

-This test page will trigger the loading of the WEMI /context.js script, which will try to retrieving the user context
+This test page will trigger the loading of the /context.js script, which will try to retrieving the user context
 or create a new one if it doesn't exist yet.
 It also contains an experimental integration with Facebook Login, but it
-doesn't yet save the context pack to the WEMI server.
+doesn't yet save the context back to the context server.

 Integrating onto a page
 -----------------------

- Simply reference the WEMI script in your HTML as in the following example:
+ Simply reference the context script in your HTML as in the following example:

 ```javascript
 <script type="text/javascript">